Ananda-Das/job-hunter-with-JWT-Cookie-client/README.md

 - A user can't apply for his job post & can't apply if the deadline is over.
 - After applying for a job user can see the applied job menu & download a pdf with the summary of his applied job.
 - User can also log in with their existing Google account.
+- User can toggle Dark mode and light mode.

 # Technology Used